a guide to verifying the account holder's identity

 In certain circumstances, a driving license AND passport may provide enough points to satisfy the minimum requirement.

-One proof of your last UK address: (documents should be less than 3 months old and show the Account Holder's name).
+One proof of a previous UK address: (documents should show the Account Holder's name).

 i) A utility, landline telephone or internet bill

 ii) A bank, building society or credit card statement